 For more information on Stockholm's Public Transportation options, please visit SL.

-For information on how best to travel via taxi, please visit: Visit Stockholm - Taxi information Please note that taxi prices are not regulated in Sweden; they may vary greatly.
+For more information on how to travel via taxi, please visit Taxi information.
+Please note that taxi prices are not regulated in Sweden; they may vary greatly.
 It is the customer’s responsibility to check prices beforehand.

-If you want to learn more about Stockholm or perhaps want tips on what to do when here, please go to Visit Stockholm
+Do you want to learn more about Stockholm or perhaps want tips on what to do when you are here?
+Please go to Visit Stockholm!